seanpquig/GADS11-NYC-Summer2014/lessons/lesson01_intro_to_data_science/lab_01a.md

 # Computer Setup and Data Handling
 ## Macs: installing `homebrew`

 `Homebrew` is a mac installer for packages/libraries/etc that works alongside Apple's installers.
 We need it for git.
-Install oneliner:
+If typing `brew` into your terminal doesn't return an error, you're set.
+Otherwise:

 ```sh
 ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"